MapleSugarstone/MapleSugarstone/README.md

 # Hi, I'm Maple Sugarstone
 Maplesugarstone@gmail.com - They/Them

 Developer and tutor.
-I build games, in-house apps, and help people learn to make games.
+I build games, in-house apps, and help people learn to code.

 ## What I do